sethmlarson/trytravis/README.md

 about removing commits you can simply `git revert .travis.yml` when you're finished debugging.

-#### If you're using `branches: only: ...` in your `.travis.yml` you should remove it.
+#### If you're using `branches: only: ...` in your `.travis.yml` you may need to remove it.

 Unless you're working in one of the branches allowed by Travis this will probably make `trytravis` timeout on waiting for a Travis build to start with the correct commit.
-(Cuz there won't be one!)
+(Because there won't be one!)

 ## Contributing